al-caveman/nsapass/README.md

   simple and awesome and _occam-razory_ this is!

-- **common sense:** your passwords database never touches the disk in plain text form.  i know this is common sense, but i just listed it in case it helps lowering your resting heart beat rate, so that hopefully your heart attack is postponed.  in a sense nsapass also helps in prolonging your lifespan.
+- **common sense:** your passwords database never touches the disk in plain text form (except with hibernating or swapping.  for these you may need to mount them on encrypted device mappers for now).  i know this is common sense, but i just listed it in case it helps lowering your resting heart beat rate, so that hopefully your heart attack is postponed.  in a sense nsapass also helps in prolonging your lifespan.

   also your _password_, which you use to decrypt the passwords database, never goes into nsapass.  you just talk to the external